MicrosoftDocs/machine-learning-server-docs/microsoft-r/rebranding-microsoft-r-server.md

 # Microsoft R Server is now Microsoft Machine Learning Server

-In September 2017, Microsoft R Server was released under the new name of **Microsoft Machine Learning Server**.
-In version 9.2.1, Machine Learning Server added support for the full data science lifecycle of Python-based analytics to its list of machine learning and AI capabilities enhancements.
-The R capabilities have also been enhanced.
+In 2017, Microsoft R Server was released under the new name of **Microsoft Machine Learning Server** support was added for the full data science lifecycle of Python-based analytics to its list of machine learning and AI capabilities enhancements.
+The R capabilities are also continuing to be enhanced.

 Read the ["What's new in this release."](whats-new-in-machine-learning-server.md)